Main Menu

 What genus do Leopard Tortoises belong to?

-Leopard Tortoises belong to the genus Geochelone.
+Leopard Tortoises belong to the genus Stigmochelys.

 What type of covering do Leopard Tortoises have?

-Leopard Tortoises are covered in Scales.
+Leopard Tortoises are covered in scales.

 In what type of habitat do Leopard Tortoises live?